-Jerry Colca is a widely recognized expert in the pathophysiology of insulin resistance and the pharmacological mechanisms of action of insulin sensitizing drugs.
-He has dedicated his career to studying the endocrine control of metabolism as it relates to diabetes and has been focused on insulin sensitizers from the early days of their discovery, especially on the safety and pharmacology of pioglitazone.
+Jerry is a widely recognized expert in the pathophysiology of insulin resistance and the pharmacological mechanisms of action of insulin sensitizing drugs.
+He has dedicated his career to studying the endocrine control of metabolism as it relates to diabetes and has been focused on insulin sensitizers from the early days of their discovery.

-In 1984, Dr. Colca joined The Upjohn Company to study the mechanism of action of the thiazolidinediones and served as project leader for the selection and early development of pioglitazone hydrochloride (Actos®), one of the most successful insulin sensitizers ever developed for the treatment of diabetes.
-Following The Upjohn Company’s decision to exit the diabetes field in 1993, Dr. Colca continued his metabolic disease research with the company through its mergers with Pharmacia, Monsanto-Searle and Pfizer, building a new diabetes drug discovery capability in Sweden for Pharmacia and developing a new target discovery effort in St. Louis for Pfizer.
+Jerry started his career in industry at The Upjohn Company where he studied the mechanism of action of the thiazolidinediones and served as project leader for the selection and early development of pioglitazone hydrochloride (Actos®).
+Jerry continued his metabolic disease research with the company through its mergers with Pharmacia, Monsanto-Searle and Pfizer.
 In 2006 Dr. Colca co-founded MSDC, a company focused on development of compounds to treat metabolic diseases based on the discovery of a novel mitochondrial protein complex that is believed to be the mechanism through which insulin sensitizing drugs achieve effective glucose control.

 Jerry received his Ph.D. and M.S. in physiology and biochemistry from the University of Houston and served as a post-doctoral fellow in the department of pathology at Washington University, School of Medicine in St. Louis.
 Jerry also received his B.S., in biology, from the University of Houston.